-You can get any vaccine at the same time as, any time before, or any time after a COVID-19 vaccine.
+You can get any vaccine at the same time as, any time before, or any time after a viral vector-based COVID-19 vaccine.

 Who should not get a viral vector-based COVID-19 vaccine?

 You may not be able to get a viral vector-based COVID-19 vaccine if you: